EtriKodoku/virodip-v2.0/server/README.md

 - PUT /users/<id> - update user
 - DELETE /users/<id> - delete user

-The SQLite DB file `app.db` will be created next to the server code.`
+The SQLite DB file `app.db` will be created in folder "db" if not changed in .env file.`